stephenfletchtek/CV/README.md

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
-(Using a STAR example Paragraph) Consider the questions below.

--STAR
--What was the situation/task?
-(ST)

--How was the skill used?

--What did you do? (action)

--What was the result?

-- Experience
-- Achievements
-- Evidence (STAR)

 #### Iterative design / Test Driven Development
 I have extensive experience with x-ray hardware iterative design and test driven developent.I used this experience to dramatically improve the reliability and performance of an x-ray source with a cycle of tests and design interations.